What’s Causing Your Sleep Problems?

-Finding and treating any sleep problems outside of your ADHD is the first step to sleeping well.
-Your doctor will first want to rule out conditions like sleep apnea, insomnia, or snoring.
+First, work with your doctor to find and treat any problems outside of your ADHD that may be behind your sleep troubles.
+He or she will want to talk to you and rule out conditions like unhealthy sleep habits, sleep apnea, insomnia, or snoring.

 You may know that you should go to sleep, but you want to read one more chapter in your book, or watch one more TV show.
 Before you know it, you're up hours past your bedtime.

 "These are symptoms of self-management and self-control," says J. Russell Ramsay, PhD, co-director of the University of Pennsylvania Adult ADHD Treatment & Research Program.
 "They think, 'I know exactly what I need to do, but I have a hard time doing it.'"

 To help you sleep better, practice these good sleep habits:

 - Don't have caffeine after lunch.